gildorwang/RetryHelper/README.md

 ````

-### Get another RetryHelper instance with custom TraceSource and unique configration
+### Get another RetryHelper instance with custom TraceSource and unique configuration

 ````csharp
 var retryHelper = new RetryHelper(new TraceSource("MyTraceSource"))